lauracondon/pands-project2021/README.md

 Using seaborn, histograms for each of the four numeric variables are created **[16]**.
 Histograms are a common way to visualize distributions in data.

-These histograms are multivariate as each of the three classes of iris are represented on the same graph.
+These histograms are multivariate as each of the three species of iris are represented on the same graph.
 Using *hue = "species"* each species is assigned a different colour in the outputted graph - as assigned earlier using *sns.set_palette* **[17]**.

 A kernel density estimate (KDE) is added overlapping each histogram.
 A KDE is a smooth curve estimate of the density of a variable **[18]**.
 Seaborn provides an easy way to combine the two in one figure by simply including *kde = True*.
 As there is quite a bit of overlap in some of the graphs, efforts have been made to make the data easier to read by increasing the number of bins in each histogram and by setting the element to step so that bars overlap as one 'block' with decreased opacity **[19]**.
 Grid lines are also added to try to increase the readability.